HRautiainen/create-maps/README.md

 * Create static maps (with ggplot2) and interactive maps (with mapview)

 ## Contents
-* Explore vector dataset
+* Explore vector and raster datasets
-* Ereference systems and transformations
+* Reference systems and transformations
 * Customize maps (ggplot2)
-* Explore raster dataset
 * Save your map

 ### Data used for demo